dzaja123/Dataflow-HW1-mathematical-operation-Maxeler/README.md

-# Maxeller HW1 mathematic operation
+# Maxeller HW1 Mathematic Operation

 ## Overview
 This project implements a Maxeller kernel that takes a stream of values and returns the same stream.